 The Portfolio will be a compilation of activities completed in each course which demonstrates the student's experiences and professional reflections on various administrative roles and responsibilities.
 Each professor will be responsible for crafting and grading the specifics of the portfolio project for his/her course, but students will submit a final summative product at the end of the program.

-For each course, students are expected to complete a clinical practice experience of six (6) to ten (10) contact hours in an organization or college site.
-The clinical practice can consist of, but is not limited to, the following: interviews, review and analysis of documents, observations, data collection (i.e. surveys, questionnaires and checklists) and shadowing/mentoring.
+For each course, students are expected to complete a clinical practice experience of 6-10 contact hours in an organization or college site.
+The clinical practice can consist of, but is not limited to, the following: interviews, review and analysis of documents, observations, data collection (i.e. surveys, questionnaires, and checklists), and shadowing/mentoring.
 The nature of the clinical practice will be determined by the instructor of the course.

 After the successful completion of the Comprehensive Exam, students will be eligible to start the year-long problem-centered action research project.
 Students will not select their own topics for study but will choose from the graduate school's problem-centered research project list.
 Because the University's intent for this project is to have students address critical issues that confront North Carolina community colleges, the list of project topics will be generated from the formal assistance requests of community colleges throughout the nation as well as the input of the Wingate Graduate Advisory Council.
 The process of creating the project list will be conducted yearly by the director of the program to ensure that timely and relevant issues are made available for advanced study.